MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMCollection.md

 # Set-CMCollection

 ## SYNOPSIS

-Sets a Configuration Manager collection.
+Configure a device or user collection.

 ## SYNTAX